Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Spin transport

 \subsection{Linear response \`a la Kubo}

-We are interested in studying the linear response coefficients of insulators in the $\mathrm{AII}^{\hexagon}$ class, subject to an external homogeneous electric field which is small in its intensity and switched on adiabatically in time.
+We are interested in studying the linear response coefficients of insulators in $\mathcal{P}_{0}^{\hexagon}(\mathcal{H})$, subject to an external homogeneous electric field which is small in its intensity and switched on adiabatically in time.
 In previous work \cite{MaPaTe}, this goal was accomplished via the construction of the so-called non-equilibrium almost-stationary state (NEASS).
-Although here we borrow some ideas from \cite{MaPaTe}, by exploiting the symmetries of the class $\mathrm{AII}^{\hexagon}$ we are able to employ the standard Kubo approach \cite{Kubo}, avoiding the construction of the NEASS.
+Although here we borrow some ideas from \cite{MaPaTe}, by exploiting the spatial symmetries we are able to employ the standard Kubo approach \cite{Kubo}, avoiding the construction of the NEASS.

 As already anticipated in the Introduction, an \emph{insulator} is the pair $(H,\mu)$ consisting of a Hamilton operator $H$ being self-adjoint with a spectral gap and $\mu \in \mathbb{R}$ is in this spectral gap.
 More precisely, we are interested in zero-temperature insulators, which are described by the Fermi projection associated with an insulator $(H,\mu)$: